 SORBITRATE 10mg Isosorbide Dinitrate belongs to a family of drugs called nitrates.
 It dilates (widens) blood vessels, paving a clear passage for the blood to flow easily thereby helping the heart to pump blood easier.
 SORBITRATE 10mg is prescribed mainly to prevent angina attacks (chest pain).
 However, it will not treat an angina attack that has already begun.
 This medication may also be prescribed for other conditions not listed here.

 Isosorbide Dinitrate is an FDA pregnancy C drug.
 SORBITRATE 10mg is not known whether it can harm an unborn baby if taken during pregnancy.
-Notify your doctor if you are pregnant or plan to become pregnant while taking this medicine.
+Notify you’re doctor if you are pregnant or plan to become pregnant while taking this medicine.
 It is also not known whether Isosorbide Dinitrate can pass into breast milk and harm a nursing baby.
-It is better to ask your doctor if it is safe to take SORBITRATE 10mg if you are breast feeding.
+It is better to ask you’re doctor if it is safe to take SORBITRATE 10mg if you are breastfeeding.

 Before taking SORBITRATE 10mg (Isordil, Sorbitrate), take care of all precautions mentioned above.
-Discuss them with your doctor and clear all doubts which you may have about this drug.
+Discuss them with you’re doctor and clear all doubts which you may have about this drug.

-Take SORBITRATE 10mg (Isordil, Sorbitrate) strictly according to your doctor?s direction or according to the instructions on the medication label.
-Do not alter the dosage unless your doctor advises you to do so.
+Take SORBITRATE 10mg (Isordil, Sorbitrate) strictly according to you’re doctor’s direction or according to the instructions on the medication label.
+Do not alter the dosage unless you’re doctor advises you to do so.
 Also, do not take this medication after the prescribed period is over.
 All medications come with a patient leaflet.
 Refer the instructions in them for detailed information on that particular medication.
 Always store this medicine in a cool and dry place.

-Before taking SORBITRATE 10mg to treat a sudden angina attack, your doctor may want you to first use a nitroglycerin sublingual tablet.
-Always follow your doctor?s directions about what medications to take during an attack and the gap to allow between doses.
+Before taking SORBITRATE 10mg to treat a sudden angina attack, you’re doctor may want you to first use a nitroglycerin sublingual tablet.
+Always follow you’re doctor’s directions about what medications to take during an attack and the gap to allow between doses.

 Drink plenty of fluids while taking SORBITRATE 10mg to avoid dehydration.
 Watch out for causes of low blood pressure such as diarrhea, vomiting, heavy sweating, dialysis, low salt diet, or taking diuretics.